kenycsh/wordle-keyboard/README.md

 # wordle-keyboard
  Small Keyboard Based In The Popular Game: Wordle.

+ This PCB hasn't been tested yet.